 Per current MCTF policy, we are to complete a full, internal inventory audit when there is a change in Commander, Assistant Commander or Property Clerk.
-We completed a full and complete inventory audit in July when Sgt.
-Pierre Ahuncain rotated out and Sgt.
-Brian Fay took his place.
+We completed a full and complete inventory audit in October when Lt.
+Don wick retired and Lt.
+Rudy Yamanoha replaced.
 An audit of all inventoried property and evidence in the custody and control of the MCTF was accounted for.
-This also made our second evidence destruction run much easier and efficient.
+This also made our second evidence destruction run much easier and more efficient.